ocaml/v2.ocaml.org/site/learn/tutorials/data_types_and_matching.md

   p.age <- p.age + 1;;
 ```

-Another mutable compound data type is the fixed-length array, which like a list
+Another mutable compound data type is the fixed-length array which, just as a
-must contain elements of like type.
-However, its elements may be accessed in
+list, must contain elements of like type.
+However, its elements may be accessed
-constant time:
+in constant time:

 ```ocamltop
 let arr = [|1; 2; 3|];;